What is Cash Consideration?

 2. Real estate

 When purchasing real estate, the seller may offer cash consideration as the only form of payment for the transaction.
 It means that the transaction will not include other forms of payment such as a mortgage or debt financing.
-The seller of the property is likely to accept an all-cash deal over other payments methods, even if the latter are higher-priced than the former.
+The seller of the property is likely to accept an all-cash deal over other payment methods even if the latter are higher-priced than the former.

-It is because the seller knows that the cash offer is likely to close quickly, and will receive the whole selling price at closing.
-The buyer must provide proof of funds during the negotiation process as an assurance to the seller that they are committed to closing the transaction.
+This is because the seller knows that the cash offer is likely to close quickly, and they will receive the whole selling price at closing.
+The buyer must provide proof of funds during the negotiation process as an assurance to the seller that they are committed to, and capable of, closing the transaction.

 Limitations of Cash Consideration

-Even if the acquirer pays a premium price for the purchase of majority shares of the target company, the tax will eat into this payment if it exceeds the amount that the shareholders paid when they purchased the shares.
-It means that shareholders are better off accepting a stock-for-stock transaction since it is not a taxable event.
-In the case of real estate transactions, the seller will suffer tax consequences resulting from a no-mortgage interest tax deduction.
+Even if the acquirer pays a premium price for the purchase of the majority of shares of the target company, the tax will eat into this payment.
+Therefore, shareholders may be better off accepting a stock-for-stock transaction since it is not a taxable event.

 Alternatives to Cash Consideration